Skip to content

 Episode title: “The Deer Hunters”

-— The film features John Cazale in his final role and Meryl Streep in a supporting role, for which she received her first Academy Award nomination.
-The film won five Academy Awards, including Best Picture, and was selected for preservation in the US National Film Registry by the Library of Congress in 1996.
+• The Deer Hunter (1978, dir.
+Michael Cimino) is an epic drama film about the effect of the Vietnam War on the lives of three steelworkers, played by Robert De Niro, Christopher Walken, and John Savage.
+The film features John Cazale in his final role and Meryl Streep in a supporting role, for which she received her first Academy Award nomination.
+The film won five Academy Awards, including Best Picture, and was selected for preservation in the United States National Film Registry in 1996.

 RORY: I need legal pads. … Some number two pencils, three highlighters, an eraser, a staple remover, and a Pee-Chee folder.

-— Pee-Chee folders are a stationery item for storing loose leaf papers, most commonly used by US students in the second half of the 20th century.
-The traditional Pee-Chee folder is a peachy yellow color and features illustrations (done by artist Francis Golden in 1964) of student athletes.
-Students typically doodle on the folders and modify the existing illustrations (Smithsonian Magazine).
+• The Pee-Chee All Season Portfolio, or Pee-Chee folder, is a stationery item for storing loose-leaf papers, most commonly used by US students in the second half of the 20th century.
+The traditional Pee-Chee is a peachy yellow color and features illustrations (done by US artist Francis Golden in 1964) of student athletes.
+Students often doodle on the folders and modify the existing illustrations (Smithsonian Magazine).
+Originally produced by the Western Tablet and Stationery Company of Kalamazoo, Michigan, they were later sold by the Mead Corporation in a variety of colors.

 LORELAI: We’re gonna stage an intervention with the neon Post-its and make them give up their wacky, crazy ways.

-— The phrase “to err is human” originally appeared in An Essay on Criticism, Part II (1711) by English poet Alexander Pope, in the following context.
+• The phrase “to err is human” appeared originally in Alexander Pope’s An Essay on Criticism, Part II (1711) in the following context.
 “Ah ne’er so dire a Thirst of Glory boast, / Nor in the Critick let the Man be lost! / Good-Nature and Good-Sense must ever join; / To err is Humane; to Forgive, Divine.”
-The last of these four lines has been absorbed into the English lexicon, expressing the sentiment that “while anyone can make a mistake, we should aspire to do as God does…show mercy and forgive sinners” (Phrase Finder).
+The last of these four lines has been absorbed into the English lexicon, expressing the sentiment that “while anyone can make a mistake, we should aspire to do as God does, that is, show mercy and forgive sinners” (Phrase Finder).

 PARIS: A D, however… That would be cause for concern.